javierdelapuente/paas-charm/README.md

 ## Contributing

-Is there something missing from the PaaS App Charmer framework?
-PaaS App Charmer welcomes contributions!
+Is there something missing from the PaaS Charm framework?
+PaaS Charm welcomes contributions!
 This section covers how to add a new integration and a new framework.